fitsumtsehay/fitsumtsehay/README.md

     <td align="center">The Automated Teller Machine ATM Banking System is a banking application developed to simulate different banking services through the Automated Teller Machines including regular transactions like cash deposits, cash withdrawals as well as balance enquiry. <a href="https://github.com/fitsumtsehay/Spring-ATM-Final-" rel="nofollow">ATM Banking System</td>

  <td align="center">In order to secure a web appication a user is required to log in before having access to any of the applications.
-The user can either log in as a user, and have limited access, or as an admin, and have full access <a href="https://github.com/fitsumtsehay/SpringBootLoginSecurityWithNavbar" rel="nofollow">Web Application Security</a></td>
+The user can either log in as a user, and have limited access, or as an admin, and have full access, <a href="https://github.com/fitsumtsehay/SpringBootLoginSecurityWithNavbar" rel="nofollow">Web Application Security</a></td>